African All Stars Transfer News & Rumours: Anderlecht reject Arsenal's £13.5m bid for Sambi Lokonga

 Anderlecht reject Arsenal's bid for Sambi Lokonga

-The Belgian club are said to be demanding an offer closer to £18m for the 21-year-old.
+The Belgian club are said to be demanding an offer close to £18m for the 21-year-old who scored three goals in 33 First Division A games last season.

-Arsenal are still negotiations with Sambi Lokonga who they believe with provide competition for Thomas Partey in the middle of the park.
+Despite the turn down, Arsenal are still in negotiations for Sambi Lokonga who they believe with provide competition for Thomas Partey in the middle of the park.

 Editors' Picks